6-day cycle tour module in the Indian Himalayas from Shimla to Dharamshala

 A great deal of flexibility, curiosity and open-mindedness is required.

-1. Guide and Team
+1. guide and team

-Our all guides speak English.
+Our guides all speak English.

 In addition, there is a local team consisting of a chef, helpers, drivers.